Hephaestus-Arm/HephaestusArm2/electronics.md

 Congragualtions you've wired up the board.
 Get Ready to move on to the next step of provisioning the motors.

-## 5 Provision Motor ID
+## 5 Provision Motor IDs

-This section shows how to identify the motors in the ItsyBitsy's firmware.
+This section shows how to individually identify the smart servos to the ItsyBitsy's firmware.

-`COOPER FIX THIS IM DUMB`

 ### Understanding the Smart Servo Communication.